 My writing to date has been heavily influenced by the writers I was most interested in when I was younger.
 In those days my reading was narrow but deep — if I took a liking to an author I would read everything they ever did but would rarely branch out even within the genre (a bad habit I’ve since got over!)
 As a result though my early SF writing had the influence of Arthur C Clarke all over it (though my first SF novel is in the vein of Michael Crichton), and my horror writing shows the clear signs of a childhood spent reading H P Lovecraft and playing Call of Cthulhu.

 Nowadays my reading has more breadth, which I hope is reflected in my writing.
-I’ve also joined a writers’ group (the awesomely accomplished T-Party, which has more than its share of award-winning, agented, and mainstream-published authors), and if I’m honest I’d recommend a critiquing group like this to any writer — no matter how good that writer thinks they are or has been told they are.
-You would be amazed at the things that come up when you sit round a table with a group of a dozen or so fellow writers who have read a story of yours and are telling you what they thought of it — plot ideas you never thought of, plot holes you never saw, character flaws, suggestions for restructuring; my own writing has come on in leaps and bounds since joining and if nothing else being a member gives me a group of people I can rant to when the inevitable rejections come in.
+I’ve also joined a couple of writers’ groups (first the awesomely accomplished T-Party, later renamed Gravity’s Angels, which has a number of award-winning, agented, and mainstream-published authors, then more recently Spectrum London Writers which also has its fair share of success stories), and if I’m honest I’d recommend a critiquing group like this to any writer — no matter how good that writer thinks they are or has been told they are.
+You would be amazed at the things that come up when you sit round a table with a group of a dozen or so fellow writers who have read a story of yours and are telling you what they thought of it — plot ideas you never thought of, plot holes you never saw, character flaws, suggestions for restructuring; my own writing has come on in leaps and bounds since joining these groups and if nothing else being a member gives me a group of people I can rant to when the inevitable rejections come in.

-For the future I have one novel complete, another underway (potentially a trilogy), and a few more story ideas bubbling away which will hopefully see the light of day (or the dark of night depending on the genre) before too long.
+For the future I have two novels complete, another couple underway (potentially a trilogy), and a few more story ideas bubbling away which will hopefully see the light of day (or the dark of night depending on the genre) before too long.
 Keep an eye on the homepage of this site for any further developments.

 Life Beyond Writing